thomasabishop/eolas/Programming_Languages/Shell/Passing_arguments_to_scripts.md

 Whenever we issue a command in bash we are really running an executable program that is associated with the command.
 This is why when we create our own bash scripts we must run `chmod` to make them executables.
 When we issue a command like `./file.sh` we are running an executable program.

-How come, however that when we use a program like `cd` or `npm` we don’t have to type `./cd.sh` or `./npm.sh` ?
+How come, however, that when we use a program like `cd` or `npm` we don’t have to type `./cd.sh` or `./npm.sh` ?
 Remember from our discussion of the `PATH` environment variable that whenever we use inbuilt commands like `ls` and `cd` we are automatically sourcing them from the binary directory because we have these directories in our `PATH` .
 Hence the shell knows in advance what these commands mean.
 In the case of custom scripts, these aren’t typically added to the `PATH` so we have to source them in order to run them.

 ## Passing arguments